 Assets and liabilities are translated at the closing rate at the end of each reporting period.
-Goodwill arising from the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities on the date of acquisition of the foreign operation are treated as assets and liabilities of the foreign operation and are translated at the closing rate at the end of each reporting period.
 Profit or loss items are translated at average exchange rates for all the relevant periods.
-All resulting translation differences are recognized as a separate component of other comprehensive income (loss) in equity under "Adjustments due to translation of financial statements of foreign operations".
+All resulting translation differences are recognized in other comprehensive income (loss).